 After studying Viticulture & Oenology at Curtin University, Liam has built vast experience in cellars around the world, including South Africa, France, California, New Zealand and Australia.
 Joining Forest Hill in 2008, Liam is a firm believer in the balance and fruit quality seen from dry grown vineyards, combined with a great passion for the subtleties of cooler climate winemaking.

 Igniting his interest while working at Forest Hill Vineyard during his school holidays, Guy moved interstate to study a Bachelor of Agricultural Science (Oenology) at the University of Adelaide.
-With a diverse background, and experience in Australia and France, Guy now works within all aspects of Forest Hill.
+With a diverse background, and experience in Australia, France and Germany, Guy now works within all aspects of Forest Hill.
 An advocate of managing the vineyard to produce wines that reflect and respect the site as well as its history.